-Do you travel abroad?
 Take advantage of one of the world's leading banking networks.

-- Advice on opening your account abroad(3).
+- Get advice on opening accounts abroad(3).

 (4) We remind you that according to the regulations in effect, natural persons, associations, and companies not in commercial form, domiciled or established in France for tax purposes, are required to declare, when declaring income or results, accounts opened, used or closed abroad and related revenues.
 In addition, in the case of natural persons, as soon as a collection of real estateincome occurs through these accounts, they must pay social security contributions and, where applicable, an income tax installment.
 Finally, under some conditions, the value related to real estate securities on these accounts must be declared to real estate tax administration if concerned holders are reliable.
 Moreover, these accounts must be declared to wealth tax if the relevant holders are liable to it.
 In addition, according to the regulations in effect, individuals domiciled in France for tax purposes are required to declare, when they file their income, certain information related to capitalization and investment contracts of the same nature, and in particular to life insurance policies subscribed with bodies established outside France and, where applicable, the products generated by these contracts in the case of a total or partial surrender.
 In addition, the latter must also pay social security contributions payable under their contract.
 Finally, these contracts must be declared to the wealth tax if the holders concerned are liable to it.
 In case of non-compliance with these obligations, the persons concerned are exposed to tax reminders and the application of sanctions.
 For more information on your tax obligations, we recommend that you approach an independent board.